Real-time distributed firewall

 First of all you will need some dependencies to be installed.

-1. Install iptables and ipset (sudo apt install iptables ipset) or install nftables.
-And if you have some other firewall (ufw or firewalld) uninstall it.
+1. Install nftables or check if it already exists.
+Alternatively, you can install iptables and ipset (sudo apt install iptables ipset).
+And if you have some other firewall (like ufw or firewalld) uninstall it.

 2. If you want to use quick-install script from our site — make sure you have jq installed (sudo apt install jq).